 According to WebMD, red wine contains plant-based compounds known as polyphenols.
 They are defense chemicals that are naturally found in both fruits and vegetables (11).
 Since wine tends to be made from grapes, red wine tends to contain some traces of these compounds.

 Polyphenols help in bringing about the balance of your intestinal bacteria, thereby improving your gut health (6).
 Polyphenols also contain antioxidants that tend to have numerous health properties and benefits.

 Similarly, Medical News Today acknowledges that red wine also contains various compounds that act as prebiotics.
-Prebiotics help in boosting healthy gut bacteria (9).
+Prebiotics help feeding healthy gut bacteria (9).
 It means that you can consume red wine to improve your gut health.

-However, before doing that, make sure you seek professional help from a licensed healthcare provider.
+However, before doing that, make sure you seek professional help from a doctor or dietitian.
 They might recommend other methods that work best depending on your health, needs, and individual factors.

 Intense sweat sessions, working weight loss tips, lip-smacking recipes come in one package with the BetterMe app.
 And all of it is at your fingertips, start transforming your life now!